alexriss/SpmGrids.jl/docs/src/index.md

 # get the first 50 points of the `Current` channel for 5th and 6th rows
 x = get_channel(grid, "Current", :, 5:6, 1:50);
-size(x) # returns a 50x20x2 Array
+size(x) # 50 points of data for 20 columns and 2 rows
 ```

 ### Plotting spectra

 ```@example
 using SpmGrids
-using CairoMakie  # use any Makie backend you like
+using CairoMakie

 grid = load_grid("Bias_spectroscopy.3ds")